 The mission of the IVC Military and Veteran Success Center is to provide a holistic approach to serving military/veteran students on three key areas: 1) Academics, 2) Health and Wellness, and 3) Camaraderie; to serve as a central hub that connects military/veteran students, as well as their families, to campus and community resources.
-Their goal is to ensure a seamless transition from military to civilian life.
-The Center telephone is 760-355-6141.
+Their goal is to ensure a seamless transition from military to civilian life. telephone 760-355-6141.